couchrest/couchrest.github.com/model/embedding.markdown

 @cat.toys.first.rating = 2
 {% endhighlight %}

-If you prefer a more traditional usage of blocks and avoid the magical `instance_eval`, a block can be provided with a paremeter.
+If you prefer a more traditional usage of blocks and avoid the magical `instance_eval`, a block can be provided with a parameter.
 This might be useful if you need to access a variable outside of the block as the scope will not have been altered.

 {% highlight ruby %}
 class Cat < CouchRest::Model::Base